 - Right-click on the sound device and click Uninstall device (in some cases, this could be just Uninstall).
 In the below example, the sound device is Realtek High Definition Audio.

-- On the Uninstall confirm dialog box, select the Delete the driver software for this device option, then click Uninstall.The option Delete the driver software for this device allows you to delete the driver package from the Driver Store (For more information about Driver Store, please see Driver Store in Microsoft.
+- On the Uninstall confirm dialog box, select the Delete the driver software for this device option, then click Uninstall.The option Delete the driver software for this device allows you to delete the driver package from the Driver Store (For more information you can visit Driver Store in Microsoft.
 If you don’t see this option on the Uninstall confirm dialog box, the driver package may have been removed.
 In this case, just click Uninstall to uninstall the driver.

 - Restart your computer.
-The audio will be reinstalled automatically.
+The audio device driver will be reinstalled automatically.

 How to reinstall the audio driver automatically